Welcome to My Own Backyard

 Say ‘Hello’ to Kuala Lumpur, the place where I grew up and live in.
 This is the capital and one of the three federal territories in Malaysia.
 The city’s name literally means “Muddy Confluence” due to its location near the place where the river of Klang and Gombak intersect.

-Check out the top-picks tourist spots in Kuala Lumpur and highly recommend to spend three days to explore this wonderful city.
+Check out the top-picks tourist spots in Kuala Lumpur and highly recommend spending three days exploring this wonderful city.

 Kuala Lumpur International Airport (KLIA) and KLIA2 (budget airlines) are located 55 km south of the city.
 Both airports are 2.5 km apart but easy to access by KLIA Ekspress with a ride of just 2 minutes and the price of RM2.
 The airports are modern and equipped with a huge shopping mall.

-Traveling around Kuala Lumpur can be very easy, thanks to the much improved transportation system over the years.
-The cheapest way to get around the city is by local public train (LRT, MRT, KTM Komuter and Monorail).
-There are all interconnect with each other and you can approach any friendly staff in the station for direction.
+Traveling around Kuala Lumpur can be very easy, thanks to the much-improved transportation system over the years.
+The cheapest way to get around the city is by local public train (LRT, MRT, KTM Komuter, and Monorail).
+There are all interconnected with each other and you can approach any friendly staff in the station for direction.

 Another option is the KL Hop On-Hop Off bus that runs through the tourist spots and the ticket can be purchased to use for 24 or 48 hours.
 Another alternative mode of getting around is either Grab or MyCar and the base fare starts from RM5.

 Visit the iconic Petronas Twin Towers situated at the heart of Kuala Lumpur.
 These twin towers once held the title for “The Tallest Building in the World” from 1998 to 2004 and today still hold the title for “The Tallest Twin Towers in the World”.
 It stands at 452 m tall with 88 floors in total.